sybil-center/sybil/README.md

 # SybilCenter SDK

-This is a monorepo for SybilCenter SDK.
 In one line you can issue a Verifiable Credential proving that your user owns a social media account.
 Supported are Twitter, Discord, and GitHub.

-The repository includes SDK as well as a Next.js application, showing how to use the SDK in your application.

-We require that in your application, an Etehreum provider conforming to [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) is available, like MetaMask, or Tokenary.
-The provider is used to confirm that a subject of a credential, i.e. an entity we issue the credential about, is genuine.

-Let's assume that the provider (`window.ethereum` for MetaMask, for example) is available, and the user allowed your application to access it (`window.ethereum.enable()` for MetaMask).
-Then in the application code you add the following lines, for example to prove your user have a Twitter account:

 ```typescript
 import { Sybil, EthRequestSigner, type IEIP1193Provider } from "@sybil-center/sdk";